leopauly/leopauly.github.io/index.md

 <font face="Precious" size="5">
 <p align="center">
-<i>&#182;Every once in a while, a new technology, an old problem, and a big idea turn into an innovation.
-And I aspire to make these innovations to mould this world into a better place to live&#182; </i>
+<i>&#182; Every once in a while, a new technology, an old problem, and a big idea turn into an innovation.
+And I aspire to make these innovations to mould this world into a better place to live &#182; </i>
 </p>
 </font>